UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 http://cheat.readthedocs.io/en/latest/python/asyncio.html

-David Beazley: Concurrency from the ground Up.
+David Beazley: Concurrency from the ground up.

 He writes a full async client server from scratch before your eyes -- this guy can write code faster than most of us can read it...